Exawind/amr-wind-frontend/docs/openfast_turbine.md

 for OpenFAST version 2.6.

-However, let's say that you'd like to use a newer version of OpenFAST, for instance, version 3.0.0.
+However, let's say that you'd like to use a newer version of OpenFAST, for instance, version 3.0.0 or version 3.1.0.
 In that case, we'll need to make a few edits to the turbine model.

+### Going from OpenFAST v2.6 to v3.0.0

 In the OpenFAST v2.6 ServoDyn file (`NREL-2p8-127_ServoDyn.dat` in this example), there is a section that looks like this: